rubel75/BerryPI/tutorials/tutorial2/readme.txt

 2.8 Run BerryPI

-$ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6

-2.9 Once the calculation is completed the results will be printed like this

-[ BerryPi ] Total Polarization in C/m^2 [2pi modulo]
+2.9 Once the calculation is completed the results will be printed like this [ BerryPi ] Total Phase in the unit of 2*pi [2*pi modulo]: [1.4444444467891686, 1.444444439721803, 1.0220961933526282] [ BerryPi ] Total Phase Remapped in the unit of 2*pi [-pi to +pi]: [-0.5555555532108314, -0.555555560278197, -0.9779038066473718]
-:[0.7098546978024558, 0.7098547017207987, 0.5021718070520651]
-[ BerryPi ] Total Polarization in C/m^2[-pi to +pi ]
-:[-0.27302103691742624, -0.2730210329990833, -0.4807039276678169]

-Note: Here too, the total polarization has been reported twice to avoid pi wrapping complications.
-But this time the two reported polarizations are different from each other and only one of them needs to be considered which is explained below.
+Note: This time, the two reported phases (sum of electronic and ionic phase) are different from each other and only one of them needs to be considered as explained below.

+3. Born effective charge
-Calculation of Born effective charge with the obtained Z component polarizations for lambda1 and lambda2 state.The Born effective charge can be calculated using the following formula,
+Calculation of Born effective charge using Z component of total phase value obtained for lambda1 and lambda2 case.
+The Born effective charge can be calculated using the following formula,

-Z*_zz=V/e * dP/du
+Z*_zz=(1/2*pi)*d_phi/d_rho
 Where,
-Z*_zz is the born effective charge in Z direction for applied perturbation in Z direction.
+Z*_zz is the born effective charge in Z direction for applied perturbation in Z direction. d_phi is difference in total phase (sum of electronic and ionic phase) between the two structure(in the units of 2*pi)= -0.044192396962391856 d_rho is the relative displacement of the particular atom(in fractional coordinate)= 0.02
-V is the simulation cell volume [in m^3]= 1.863369880984677e-28 m^3. e is the electronic charge [in C]= 1.60217646e-19 C dP is the difference in polarization between 2 structures[in C/m^2] =-0.021467883868859505 C/m^2 du is displacement of atoms due to perturbation[in m]= 1.1423425476e-11 m
-Note: Here 2 values of polarization for both the cases are reported.
-When calculating difference in polarization has to be taken the difference in polarization which corresponds to smallest difference in phase which means smallest difference in polarization [see “BerryPI: A software for studying polarization of crystalline solids with WIEN2k density functional all-electron package” for more details].
+Note: Here 2 values of total phase (sum of electronic and ionic phase) for both the cases are reported.
+When calculating the difference in total phase between two structures, one has to be careful of pi wrapping artifact.
+For example in this current study if the difference in phase is taken from the 2*pi modulo values this will lead to a phase difference of -0.044192396962391856.
+On the other hand if the difference is taken from –pi to +pi domain values this lead to a phase difference of 1.9558076030376081.
+It has be realized that both this difference values represents the difference between both the cases but they just consider different paths when the phase difference is considered in a 2*pi(360 degree) circle[see “BerryPI: A software for studying polarization of crystalline solids with WIEN2k density functional all-electron package” for more details].
+Taking the biggest difference (1.9558076030376081) in phase will lead to inappropriate results.
+So while taking the difference in phase one has to take the smallest number which is -0.044192396962391856 in this case.
+This should also be taken care of while calculating the difference in polarization.
+In this particular case putting the smallest difference will lead to a born effective charge of -2.2096198481195928 for As.

-In this case two values of dP, -0.021467883868859505 C/m^2and 0.9614078508510224 C/m^2 can be found.
-But the smallest one is -0.021467883868859505 which corresponds to smallest different in total phase.
-Taking that value and putting those in the formula mentioned above will yield a Z*_zz of
-~-2.18.